 [7] The Board notes that the words "fair" and "equitable" are not defined in the MGA or its Regulations.
 Equitable is defined in Black's Law Dictionary (Seventh Edition, West Group, St. Paul, Minnesota, 1999) as "just, conformable to principles of justice and right".
 For the purpose of this decision, the Board considers an assessment that reflects market value to be "fair and equitable" as the taxpayer is being assessed in accordance with the assessment standard.

-Issue 1: What is the correct rental rate for the "fast food restaurant" space?
+Issue 1: What is the correct capitalization rate for the subject A2 retail property?